seth586/guides/FreeNAS/extras/electrs.md

 # cd electrs
 # cargo build --release
 ```
-You will get an error.
-Find the error that looks like this:
+You may get an error.
+(If no error, skip this step and proceed to "Install and cleanup" below) Find the error that looks like this:
 ```
 /root/.cargo/registry/src/github.com-1ecc6299db9ec823/sysconf-0.3.4/src/raw.rs
 ```